drvnprgrmr/backend-template/README.md

 - add throttler globally
 - create store for throttler (mongo or redis)
 - add multiple email capability (with default)
+- add multifactor authentication; also add "view" to verify code
+    - implement with guard

 # Getting started